 Application of the UK Corporate Governance Code

-The board nevertheless considers that the composition of the audit committee remains appropriate, given Altria’s interest as the company’s largest shareholder, and is satisﬁed that, having regard to the experience and background in ﬁnancial matters of Mr Devitre, as a former chief ﬁnancial ofﬁcer of Altria, the independence and effectiveness of the audit committee in discharging its functions in terms of the Code continue to be considerably enhanced and not in the least compromised.
+2. Our audit committee did not consist solely of independent directors.
+Under our relationship agreement, as approved by shareholders in 2002 and in 2005, Altria Group, Inc. (Altria) has the right to nominate a director to the audit committee, and has nominated Mr Devitre, whom the board does not consider to be an independent director for the purposes of the Code.
+The board nevertheless considers that the composition of the audit committee remains appropriate, given Altria’s interest as the company’s largest shareholder, and is satisﬁed that, having regard to the experience and background in ﬁnancial matters of Mr Devitre, as a former chief ﬁnancial ofﬁcer of Altria, the independence from management and the effectiveness of our audit committee in discharging its functions continue to be considerably enhanced and not in the least compromised.

 3. Two directors, Mr Armour and Ms Weir, were unable to attend our 2012 annual general meeting because of long standing prior commitments.